 The gear lever, situated at right-hand side of seat, operates the gearbox by a cable system.
 The shift pattern is of a conventional layout.
 It is light to operate and should not be forced.
 If difficulty is experienced when selecting a gear, return to neutral, remove foot from clutch then depress clutch again and re-select gear required.
-When selecting reverse gear, whilst moving the lever back allow it to move slightly to the left to ensure the gear is fully engaged.
+To select reverse gear push the lever away from you and then back as normal, but allow it to move towards you again at the same time ensuring it is fully engaged.
+Failure to ensure full engagement can lead to jumping out of gear and serious gearbox damage.

 Please note there is a gate fitted in the gearbox which makes it impossible to go directly from fifth gear to reverse.